grucloud/grucloud/docusaurus/docs/azure/resources/compute/Snapshot.md

         completionPercent: {
           type: 'number',
           description: 'Percentage complete for the background copy when a resource is created via the CopyStart operation.'
+        },
+        dataAccessAuthMode: {
+          type: 'string',
+          description: 'Additional authentication requirements when exporting or uploading to a disk or snapshot.',
+          enum: [ 'AzureActiveDirectory', 'None' ],
+          'x-ms-enum': {
+            name: 'DataAccessAuthMode',
+            modelAsString: true,
+            values: [
+              {
+                value: 'AzureActiveDirectory',
+                description: 'When export/upload URL is used, the system checks if the user has an identity in Azure Active Directory and has necessary permissions to export/upload the data.
+Please refer to aka.ms/DisksAzureADAuth.'
+              },
+              {
+                value: 'None',
+                description: 'No additional authentication would be performed when accessing export/upload URL.'
+              }
+            ]
+          }
         }
       },
       required: [ 'creationData' ],